-If conditions are poor (thick fog/poor visibility) then please make a note in an text document to explain why photographs are missing (see Read.me file above).
+If conditions are poor (thick fog / poor visibility) then please make a note on the plot software to explain why photographs are missing.

-EXAMPLES of a series of landscape photographs taken for a random 1km square, winter 2013.
+EXAMPLES of a series of landscape photographs taken for random 1 km x 1 km squares, winter 2013.